Dairy-Free Banana Almond Smoothie for First Trimester (High-Protein!)

 - Use leftover nice-cream: Sometimes I'll have leftover Banana Nice Cream or Pistachio Banana Nice Cream.
 When I do, I skip the frozen banana in the recipe and just add 1/2 cup of nice cream instead.

-- Add toppings: Chopped almonds, chia seeds, or flax seeds are great ways to add some texture.
+- Other toppings: Chia seeds and flax seeds are great ways to add some texture.

-- Chocolate Banana Almond Smoothie: Add 1 tablespoon Chocolate Hazelnut Spread and 1/2 tablespoon unsweetened cocoa powder to the blender for a chocolatey smoothie.
+- Chocolate Banana Almond Smoothie: Add 1 tablespoon Chocolate Hazelnut Spread and 2 tablespoons unsweetened cocoa powder to the blender for a chocolatey smoothie.

 What to Serve With This High-Protein Dairy-Free Banana Almond Smoothie